-Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) are used for pain control after surgery.
+You can use acetaminophen (Tylenol®) and ibuprofen (Advil, Motrin) to control pain after surgery.
 For children who will not take liquid pain medication, acetaminophen (Tylenol) also comes in an orally disintegrating table or a rectal suppository.
-You should alternate acetaminophen and ibuprofen every three hours to control pain.
+You should alternate acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) every three hours to control pain.
 For children 12 years of age and older, prescription pain medication may be given as well.
 If so, give as directed.
-If you have any questions about pain medication instructions, please ask the office nurse.
+If you have any questions about pain medication instructions, let the office nurse know.